pnsaeta/p064/docs/PD-PD5.md

 ## Implicit Methods

 So, the FTCS approach to solving the diffusion equation can be stable, although it requires us to take a great many small time steps.
 Recall that the FTCS method uses the known values at time step $$i$$ to compute the new value at time $$i+1$$.
 Suppose that we flip this around and try to find the (unknown) temperature values at step $$i+1$$ so that they are self-consistent with the known values at step $$i$$.
-In other words, let’s replace the right-hand side of Eq.&nbsp;(\ref{eq:FTCS}) with the values at step $$i+1$$:
+In other words, let’s replace the right-hand side of Eq.&nbsp;\eqref{eq:FTCS} with the values at step $$i+1$$:
 \begin{equation}
   \frac{u[i+1,j] - u[i,j]}{\Delta t} = D \frac{u[i+1,j+1] - 2 u[i+1,j] + u[i+1,j-1]}{(\Delta x)^2}
 \end{equation}